OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-troubleshooting.md

 ### Cell format `useStandardHeight` and `useStandardWidth` issues

 The [useStandardHeight](/javascript/api/excel/excel.cellpropertiesformat#useStandardHeight) property of `CellPropertiesFormat` doesn't work properly in Excel on the web.
-Due to a bug in the Excel on the web UI, setting the `useStandardHeight` property to `true` will calculate height imprecisely on this platform.
+Due to an issue in the Excel on the web UI, setting the `useStandardHeight` property to `true` will calculate height imprecisely on this platform.
 For example, a standard height of **14** will be modified to **14.25** in Excel on the web.

 In addition, the [useStandardHeight](/javascript/api/excel/excel.cellpropertiesformat#useStandardHeight) and [useStandardWidth](/javascript/api/excel/excel.cellpropertiesformat#useStandardWidth) properties of `CellPropertiesFormat` are only intended to be set to `true`.
 Setting these properties to `false` has no effect.

-### Range `getImage` method
+### Range `getImage` method unsupported on Excel for Mac

 The Range [getImage](/javascript/api/excel/excel.range#getImage__) method isn't currently supported in Excel for Mac.
 See [OfficeDev/office-js Issue #235](https://github.com/OfficeDev/office-js/issues/235) for the current status.